renesas/ra-fsp-examples/example_projects/ek_ra6m4/ospi/ospi_ek_ra6m4_ep/readme.txt

     On successful completion of each operation, success message will be displayed on the Jlink RTTViewer.
     Error and info messages will be printed on JlinkRTTViewer.

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x20001258
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).